-The silent productivity killer — low morale.
+The silent productivity killer: low morale.
 The feeling your employees get walking through that door or logging on for the day impacts their performance, satisfaction and retention.
-Here’s how you can revive your team’s spirit.
+Here’s how to improve employee morale.

-Morale can stoop low for many reasons, from organizational and leadership changes to the feel of the office-space (are the window shades always closed?)
+Morale can stoop low for many reasons, from organizational and leadership changes to the feel of the office.
+(When was the last time you revamped your space?)

-Check out these six ideas on how to build employee morale if it’s fallen, that you can take action on right away.
+Check out these six ideas on how to improve staff morale if it’s fallen, that you can take action on right away.

 Need to Skim?
 Key Takeaways: